alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 ### Check-in ritual
 Nice to see people in person at MS's yesterday- first time meeting ALS!
+* EK - that's lovely.

 ### Project specific Reflection

 - Looking forward to the Knowledge Share next week.
 I know June is going to be busy (data science leaders meeting, Joint Steering Commitee, onboarding new PDRA) so hoping for a bit of downtime and time to plan/reflect in July!
+- EK - great job on this!

 ### Notes to discuss during 1:1